Hurst Exponent Explained: How to Detect Trends vs. Ranges

 What the Hurst Exponent Measures

-The Hurst exponent (H) is a value between 0 and 1 that describes the long-term memory of a time series.
+The Hurst exponent (H), developed by hydrologist Harold Edwin Hurst while studying Nile river flooding patterns, is a value between 0 and 1 that describes the long-term memory of a time series.
 Its interpretation is straightforward:

-• H > 0.5: Persistent (trending) behavior.
-High values are likely followed by high values.
+- H > 0.5: Persistent (trending) behavior.
+High values are likely followed by high values, low by low.
+Price movements tend to continue.

-• H < 0.5: Anti-persistent (mean-reverting) behavior.
+- H < 0.5: Anti-persistent (mean-reverting) behavior.
 High values tend to be followed by low values.
+Movements tend to reverse.

-In practical terms, a Hurst exponent of 0.7 suggests strong trending behavior, while a value of 0.3 suggests the market is mean-reverting.
+In practical terms, a Hurst exponent of 0.7 suggests strong trending behavior, while a value of 0.3 suggests the market is actively mean-reverting.
 The further from 0.5, the stronger the characteristic.
+A value of 0.5 does not mean the market is doing nothing; it means the market shows no structural preference for continuation or reversal.

 Why This Matters for Cycle Analysis

 Cycle detection and regime identification are complementary tools.
-When we detect cycles in price data, we also want to know the overall character of that data.
+When we detect cycles in price data using the Goertzel algorithm, we also want to know the overall character of that data.
 A market with H = 0.65 and strong 40-bar cycles is structurally different from a market with H = 0.35 and the same cycles.

 In our testing across multiple markets and timeframes, we observed that the Hurst exponent provides useful context for interpreting cycle phases.
-A rising phase in a trending regime (high H) behaves differently than a rising phase in a mean-reverting regime (low H).
+A rising phase in a trending regime (high H) tends to produce stronger, more extended moves because price persistence amplifies the cyclical component.
+A rising phase in a mean-reverting regime (low H) tends to be shallower and more likely to reverse before the cycle phase completes.

 This does not mean we can predict what will happen.
-It means we can better understand the structural context of current market behavior.
+It means we can better understand the structural context of current market behavior and calibrate expectations for how detected cycles are likely to express themselves.

 Calculating the Hurst Exponent